-There are various types of arguments in Python functions.
+There are various types of arguments you can give to functions in Python.
 You can read about functions here- Functions in Python

 Multiple Arguments